Abbey Hulton United F.C.: History

 The club was established in 1947.
 They joined the Longton League, before transferring to the Burslem & Tunstall League.
 The club were Division Two runners-up in 1973–74 and won the Division One title and the League Cup double in 1978–79.
 They then moved into the Fenton & District League and were Division One runners-up in 1981–82 before winning the Division One title, the League Cup and the Charity Cup in 1982–83.

 In 1985 Abbey Hulton joined the North Staffs Alliance League after moving to their Birches Head Road Ground.
 Two seasons later they moved up to the Staffordshire County League.
 After winning the Division One and League Cup double in 1997–98, the club transferred to the Midland League.
 They were Midland League champions in 2003–04.
 When the league merged with the Staffordshire County League to form the Staffordshire County Senior League, Abbey Hulton were placed in the Premier Division.

-They were Staffordshire County Senior League champions in 2016–17, earning promotion to Division One of the North West Counties League.
+Abbey Hulton were Staffordshire County Senior League champions in 2016–17, earning promotion to Division One of the North West Counties League.
+When the division was split in 2018 the club were placed in Division One South.
+In 2024–25 they finished second in the division, qualifying for the promotion play-offs.
+After beating Eccleshall 5–0 in the semi-finals, the club defeated Stafford Town on penalties in the final, securing promotion to the Premier Division of the Midland League.